 Gina Pierce's work seeks to celebrate the very small, the overlooked, neglected and forgotten details of everyday life and our surroundings.

 Gina Pierce's work seeks to celebrate the very small, the overlooked, neglected and forgotten details of everyday life and our surroundings.
 By noting and recording these details and re-presenting in new formats and materials she has sought to tell new stories.
-A particular location is often a starting point, and the area around her work in Aldgate is one she returns to regularly for inspiration and has formed the basis of research projects at The Cass, where she teaches.
+A particular location is often a starting point, and the area around her work in Aldgate is one she returns to regularly for inspiration and has formed the basis of research projects at the School of Art, Architecture and Design, where she teaches.

 Projects have included a re-imagined collection of Huguenot silks with contemporary city buildings, mosques and road signs; design of combined maps showing the changes in the street patterns and names, and peeling walls combined with old damasks.